Ujjwal0Singh/Ujjwal0Singh/README.md

 - 👋 Hi, I’m @Ujjwal0Singh
-- 👀 I’m interested in Web Development
+- 👀 I’m certified Full Stack Developer.
-- 🌱 I’m currently learning C , Python.
+- 🌱 I have learnt C++(DSA), Python(Numpy and Pandas) and currently learning AI/ML.
-- 💞️ I’m looking to collaborate on Frontend Development
+- 💞️ I’m looking to collaborate on Full Stack Development.
 - 📫 How to reach me

 <!---